-The pride was palpable amongst the speakers at the grand opening of the Gateway on May 2, 2009.
+The pride was palpable amongst the speakers at the Gateway's grand opening on May 2, 2009.
 The crowds pressed together to hear local politicians, environmental activists, and the McDowell Sonoran Conservancy volunteers declare the Gateway to the McDowell Sonoran Preserve officially open to the public.
-The history behind this day begins around 1990 when Scottsdale citizens initiated the preservation of the McDowell Mountains and surrounding desert.*1 Voters approved sales tax increases in 1995 and 2004 to purchase lands for a preserve, and the goal of preserving 36,400 acres (equivalent to 1/3 of Scottsdale's total land area) is close to completion. *2
+This day's history began around 1990 when Scottsdale citizens initiated the preservation of the McDowell Mountains and surrounding desert.*1 Voter approved sales tax increases in 1995 and 2004 to purchase lands for a preserve, and the goal of preserving 36,400 acres (equivalent to 1/3 of Scottsdale's total land area) is close to completion. *2

-The Bajada nature trail is a great introduction to the Sonoran Desert for out of town guests or could be a nice wind down walk after a popular hike in the area (Gateway Loop trail, Windgate-Bell Loop, Tom's Thumb).
-If you are not up for any big hikes, you could combine the Bajada nature trail with the short Saguaro Loop (0.3 miles RT), and enjoy lunch near the 3-D topo display of the McDowell Mountain range at the Gateway access area.
+The Bajada nature trail is an excellent introduction to the Sonoran Desert for out of town guests or could be a nice wind-down walk after a popular hike in the area (Gateway Loop trail, Windgate-Bell Loop, Tom's Thumb).
+If you are not up for any big hikes, you could combine the Bajada nature trail with the short Saguaro Loop (0.3 miles RT) and enjoy lunch near the 3-D topo display of the McDowell Mountain range at the Gateway access area.
 There are bathrooms and water and even a dog water fountain!
 Check out the McDowell Sonoran Conservancy's website calendar of events for the lecture series in the nearby amphitheater, outreach projects, and guided hikes.

-Project cost was $5.9 million and the annual carbon footprint is zero!
-Solar panels produce 29,000 kWh per year or 105% of projected annual energy demand.
-Rainfall is collected on a roof catchment system and can store 20,000 gallons of water annually in an underground cistern which provides 100% of landscape irrigation water.
+The project cost was $5.9 million, and the annual carbon footprint is zero!
+Solar panels produce 29,000 kWh per year, or 105% of the projected annual energy demand.
+Rainfall is collected on a roof catchment system and can store 20,000 gallons of water annually in an underground cistern, which provides 100% of landscape irrigation water.
 The walls are constructed of rammed earth with 95% site salvaged soil and 5% cement.
 The building contains 30% recycled materials and 47% regionally produced materials.
 After construction, 1500 cacti were revegetated on the Gateway site by volunteers.

 *2. McDowell Sonoran Conservancy History accessed on April 7, 2010 from www. mcdowellsonoran.org